 If you do not already have a dentist, speak with your personal advisor or nurse who can help you to get registered.
-Find out more about how to register with your dentist.
+Find out more about how to register with a dentist.

 Emergencies and non-emergencies

-We can also support and advice you on how to:
+We can also support and advise you on how to:

 - register with your optician